KS-prashanth/MedRAG_Research_Intelligence/README.md

 # 🏥 Healthcare RAG — Research Intelligence

-A full-stack RAG (Retrieval-Augmented Generation) system for querying medical research papers using **FastAPI + LangChain + Pinecone + Claude (Anthropic)**.
+A full-stack RAG (Retrieval-Augmented Generation) system for querying medical research papers using **FastAPI + LangChain + Pinecone + Claude**.
 ---

 Access the Website : https://ks-prashanth.github.io/MedRAG_Research_Intelligence/

 There is not functioning as git allows only static pages.
-The subscription for the vector database 'Pipecorn' is free and I payed around $5 to get the Claude API access.
+The subscription for the vector database 'Pinecorn' is free and I payed around $5 to get the Claude API access.

 ## Architecture